 So, how does LiDAR system work and what components are used to build it?
 Let’s find out!

-A typical LiDAR laser consists of four major components: a transmitter (light source), a receiver (light detection), a signal detection system, and a data acquisition and control system.
+A typical lidar architecture has major four lidar system components: 1) transmitter (light source), 2) receiver (light detection), 3) signal detection system and 4) data acquisition and control system.
 Again, the LiDAR architecture can be built in two ways: biaxial or coaxial.

 This configuration aids in avoiding near-field backscattered radiation, which could saturate the photodetector.